Vincentorium/Public-Health-Onlien-Reporting-and-Rat-AI-Detection-System/README.md

 # Public-Health-Onlien-Reporting-and-Rat-AI-Detection-System

-The reporting system is my IVE Final Year Project completed by 4 students.
+The reporting system is my IVE Final Year Project, completed by four students.

+I am responsible for both the web system and AI system.

-This page is about the web part of the system
+The source code on this page pertains to the web component of the reporting system."

 ## Android System

 The android part  of the System [Link to Android System GitHub](https://github.com/210098976/fyp_api)

 ## Rat AI Detection System